-Are oysters good for lovers?
+Are oysters good for you?
+Discover the health benefits of oysters while savoring their natural goodness paired with an effortless oyster rosé dressing.
+Ignite your culinary passion with this delectable combination.
 Oysters are loaded with zinc, a mineral that helps the body make testosterone which is important for libido function.
 You can eat oysters or take a zinc tablet – I know what I would rather do!
 Try the easy oyster rosé dressing in recipe below and decide for yourself.

 In Australia, my oyster dreams came true at a small caravan on Bruny Island, Tasmania.
 I’m told Get Shucked has changed, but I’m willing to make the journey again.
 The oysters on this Tasmanian Seafood Cruise were fabulous, and I recommend it for all seafood lovers.

 10 things you didn’t know about oysters and why oysters are good for you

 - Don’t use a fork to eat an oyster!
 Pick up the shell and slurp it from the wide end.
 Make sure you chew it a little to release the flavour in your mouth.
 Some say the proper way is just to let the oyster slide down your throat, but that’s just a waste and a bad urban legend.